 The Linville River Bridge rehabilitation project includes repairs to the bridge’s drainage system, installation of a new waterproofing system, reconstruction of the paving, walks and curbs, and rehabilitation of the extensive stonework on the bridge and guard walls.

-The largest hazard is a full road failure roughly one hundred and fifty feet (150′) in length near Milepost 128.
-This complex road failure will require a closure of at least 12 to 18 months.
-Due to the hazardous nature of this slope failure, the section of Blue Ridge Parkway from U.S. Hwy 220 (Milepost 121.4) to Adney Gap at U.S. Hwy 221 (Milepost 135.9) is closed to all uses including motor vehicles, bicycles and pedestrians.
+Significant rainfall in spring 2020 caused a full road failure roughly one hundred and fifty feet (150′) in length near Milepost 128.
+A repair timeline for this complex road failure is not yet available.
+Due to the hazardous nature of this slope failure, the section of Blue Ridge Parkway from US 220 (Milepost 121.4) to Adney Gap at U.S. Hwy 221 (Milepost 135.9) is closed to all uses including motor vehicles, bicycles and pedestrians.